 What are the lady’s tees?

-The lady’s tees are the tees designated for women’s play, typically located closer to the hole and with shorter yardage.
+The lady golfers tees are the tees designated for women’s play, typically located closer to the hole and with shorter yardage.
+These ladies tees are usually the closest or front tees.

 What is the advantage of playing from the regular tees?